pinting/TalkJS/README.md

 ### notLoggedIn

-Login needed, to access to this method.
+Login needed to access to this method.

 ### args